 The Joyce Family Foundation bursary – 6 at $4,000

-- Candidate must be a Canadian post-secondary student (i.e. not going abroad), and preferably pursuing undergraduate studies
+- Candidate must be a young Canadian student (i.e. not going abroad) pursuing undergraduate studies

 - Candidate must demonstrate financial need